To Real Recovery

 Hull House Real Recovery focuses on three essential tools to build meaningful recovery for individuals with eating disorders and addictions.

 We believe accountability is a powerful tool in motivating us to make permanent changes in our daily lives.
-We collaborate with our clients to set realistic daily goals to keep them on track and moving toward their dreams.
-Rather than listen to the eating disorder or addiction, we help clients listen to those who have gone before them (our peer supporters), those who love them and understand them (family and friends), and those who will help them combat those voices telling them they are not good enough or deserving enough (their outside clinical team).
+Our peer supporters collaborate with our clients to set realistic daily goals to keep them on track and moving toward their dreams.
+Rather than listen to the eating disorder or addiction, we give our clients the opportunity to listen to those who have gone before them (our peer supporters), those who love them and understand them (family and friends), and those who will help them combat those voices telling them they are not good enough or deserving enough (their outside clinical team).

 We believe that by creating a positive, safe, and supportive environment, our clients will develop and maintain new and healthy responses to everyday situations that once triggered addictive and self-destructive behaviors.

 Hull House Real Recovery allows our clients to connect daily with others who appreciate and relate to the unique challenges of having an eating disorder and/or addiction, a critical component of making lasting changes in behaviors, thoughts, and feelings.

 We believe that giving love to clients is the best way to help them kick their eating disorder and/or addiction to the curb.
 We encourage our clients to accept our loving support, and we value love from our clients in return.